Food for Thought

 3. Blend on high for 30 seconds.

-We’ve taken everyone’s favourite snack — avocado toast – and elevated it with a puffy flatbread and an collagen-boosting cashew cream.
+We’ve taken everyone’s favorite snack — avocado toast – and elevated it with a puffy flatbread and an collagen-boosting cashew cream.
 Make it Anna-style way by adding a dash of garlic powder, onion powder and truffle oil before baking.